 Inner Development is growth and development of the non-physical self, including mental, emotional, and spiritual areas.
-It’s the “Be All You Can Be” approach to improving your self at the deepest inner levels, and experiencing higher levels of joy and fulfillment in this life.
+It’s the pathway of improving your self at the deepest inner levels, and experiencing higher levels of joy and fulfillment in this life.
+It really works.

-Indeed, discovery of your own self-nature is typically the first experience of Enlightenment.
+Discovery of your self-nature is likely to be your first experience of spiritual Enlightenment.
 While there may be many steps and many experiences of enlightening knowledge, a person who has discovered his own self-nature can be truthfully said to be “enlightened.”
 Knowledge of one’s self-nature is perhaps the most valued prize on the pathway of inner development.

-There are many pathways of inner development.
-My own chosen path is Zen, which is a meditative practice of seeking inwardly to discover one’s self-nature.
 It is important to note that Zen is not a religion.
 It is not based on any religious belief.
-Along the Zen path a practitioner might receive spiritual knowledge, which is initially knowledge of the human spirit and subsequently knowledge received via the human spirit.
+Along the Zen path a practitioner might receive spiritual knowledge, which is chiefly knowledge of one’s own human spirit and then subsequent knowledge that can be received via the human spirit.